EnterpriseDB/pg_nosql_benchmark/README.md

 Recommended modules
 --------------------
-  Following package will be require on server where script will resides:
+  Following packages will be needed on server for this tool:
   1. mongodb-org-2.6.3-1.x86_64
   2. postgresql94-9.4beta1-1PGDG.rhel6.x86_64
   3. bc-1.06.95-1.el6.x86_64